zume06/Inst-Sim-ABX-Dataset/Readme.md

 # Instrumental Similarity ABX Dataset
-This is the similarity annotation for the instrumental sounds and musical pieces in the test set of the salkh2100 dataset.
+This is the similarity annotation for the instrumental sounds and the musical pieces in the test set of the salkh2100 dataset.
 This dataset contains response data collected from experiments evaluating the similarity of instrument sounds, along with configuration information for the test sets used in the experiments.
 Below is a description of the files and directories included.

 ## Directory Structure